It’s an all-too-common question: Why is my eCommerce site not selling?

 Insufficient Payment Options

-If you’re noticing that your shopping cart abandonment rate is high, you might not be offering the right payment options.
+If you notice that your shopping cart abandonment rate is high, you might not be offering suitable payment options.

-You want to offer as many payment options as possible to accommodate the greatest number of customers.
+You want to offer as many payment options as possible to accommodate the most significant number of customers.
 Ensure shoppers have access to a safe and convenient checkout experience to pay with their credit or debit card or use PayPal.

 Experts predict that mobile purchases will represent 44% of the eCommerce market by 2024.
 Shoppers make purchases with their smartphones and tablets and could use other devices in the future, like Smart TVs or smart speakers.